 Your frequent travels make you an expert.
 People will consult you on some tips, guides, and recommendations, such as where to stay, what and where to buy stuff, what and where to eat, etc. The good news is, you can actually earn by making recommendations.

-Many online travel agencies out there pays every time you refer a customer.
+Many online travel agencies out there pay every time you refer a customer.
 You just need to register to their individual affiliate programs.
 An affiliate ID will be assigned to you once you are approved.
 You can use this affiliate ID when making recommendations.
+If done right, these networks can provide you a passive income stream.

 A lot of companies online pay for your writing contributions.
 Some will hire you via short-term contract and some even pay for one-time contribution only.